Lisbon restaurants open Sunday and Monday

 Local’s guide to the LX Factory, Lisbon’s creative micro neighbourhood

-I’ve been living within a five-minute walk of the LX Factory in Alcântara – one of Lisbon’s best things to do – for the past five years, so I know the industrial warehouses and creative precinct of this micro-neighbourhood very well.
-That’s why I’ve written this guide, sharing the best things to do along with where […]
+I’ve been living within a five-minute walk of the LX Factory in Alcântara – one of Lisbon’s best things to do – for the past seven years, so I know the industrial warehouses and creative precinct of this micro-neighbourhood very well.
+That’s why I’ve written this local’s guide, sharing the best things to do along with […]

 20 things to do in Évora, the Alentejo capital